abrahamjuliot/ublock-origin-abf/README.md

 2. Session Storage: randomization is stored in site session and resets only on a new session
 3. Detection: fingerprinting behavior is detected in real time
-4. Permission: script execution is paused and your permission is required to allow fingerprinting (per session)
+4. Permission: script execution is paused and your permission is required to allow fingerprinting (per session) 4a.
+Allow: if permission is allowed, you will not be alerted when fingerprinting is detected per site session.
+API protection will continue.
+4b.
+Deny: if permission is denied, a random error will be thrown at the script and future attempts per site session
 5. Genuine: random output does not include random strings of gibberish characters
 6. Defensive: api tampering is protected with a [proxy](https://adtechmadness.wordpress.com/2019/03/23/javascript-tampering-detection-and-stealth/) to prevent detection